 Your contractor should also be willing to address all your concerns and answer your questions by your preferred communication method, whether phone or email or text.
 If the contractor is not willing or “able to have open communication with you during the process of your job,” then you should probably look elsewhere.

 As we mentioned early on, your contractor in Seattle will likely be a general contractor.
 This means that she will have a few or several subcontractors – that’s just standard practice in the industry.
 So a potential contractor must have access to top-notch subcontractors and be able to manage them well.

 “Nearly all companies use subcontractors for the mechanical trades such as plumbing and electrical, and most use subs for excavation and foundation work, roofing, drywall, and painting.
 On smaller jobs, they may do some or all of this work with their own crew members.”
 But the point is that a general contractor is busy and must able to manage it all – much “like the conductor of an orchestra making sure each section comes it at the right time.”

 Consult Your Agent When Choosing a Contractor in [market-city]

 So always keep firmly in mind when choosing a contractor that not all contractors are created equal – some don’t have the experience, some are simply inept, and some engage in shady business practices.
-But your Shoreline real estate agent can help you steer clear of the bad ones and find a good one.
-To find out more about what to look for when choosing a contractor in Shoreline, contact us today at (206) 578-3438.
+But your Seattle real estate agent can help you steer clear of the bad ones and find a good one.
+To find out more about what to look for when choosing a contractor in Seattle, contact us today at (206) 578-3438.